Stamp collecting in the UK began in the 19th century, just after the introduction of the world’s first postage stamp.

 Today: The popularity of stamp collecting in the 21st century

 In the 21st century, stamp collecting is no longer a hobby for the elderly.
-It has become popular among young people and adults alike.
-There are many reasons for this popularity.
-First, stamps are now more accessible than ever before.
-With the internet, anyone can purchase stamps from anywhere in the world.
-Second, stamps are now more affordable than ever before.
-Third, the variety of stamps available has increased dramatically recently.
+It has become increasingly popular among younger generations and adults alike.
+One of the primary reasons for this surge in popularity is how accessible stamps have become.
+With the internet, anyone can easily purchase stamps from anywhere in the world.
+Online platforms like eBay, HipStamp, and Colnect allow collectors to buy, sell, and trade stamps from all corners of the globe, making it easier than ever to add to a collection.